AY1920S1-CS2113T-F09-3/main/docs/CS2113T-F09-3-Eggventory-UG.md

 Stock | A physical asset to be tracked by Eggventory
 Stock Code | A unique string of characters to identify a stock
 Stock Type | A category of stock
+Query | The word or phrase to search for